… or how to get a bluescreen from the past

 I’ve put a random diskette in and … IT WORKED!
 YAY

-At this point, I already knew that I was missing a few parts, so I started looking for’em online.
+At this point, I already knew that I was missing a few parts, so I started looking at ’em online.

-I’ve found few cheap parts so I’ve ordered’em quickly:
+I’ve found a few cheap parts so I’ve ordered’em quickly:

 - Graphics card – ATI 3D Rage PRO